 here is the Place

-My maps create a bridge between spiritual places and physical locations, and the title of my show here is the Place plays on the fact that the Hebrew word for 'the Place,' ha-Makom, is also used as a name for God.
+By dissolving the boundaries between one place and another — without distinction between time, space, water, sky and memory — my maps create a bridge between spiritual places and physical locations.
+The title of my most recent body of work, here is the Place, plays on the fact that the Hebrew word for 'the Place,' ha-Makom, is also one of the Hebrew words used as a name for God.